Sustainability and Fuel Poverty Strategy

 To reduce the amount of air pollution produced by our housing stock and operations, we will:

-- make air pollution and carbon emissions a key consideration as we investigate the best solutions for boiler replacements and upgrades in Council homes, which will include exploring the possible use of ultra-low NOx boilers
+make air pollution and carbon emissions a key consideration when exploring options for boiler replacements and upgrades in council homes.
+This includes looking at options such as ultra-low NOx boilers.

-- investigate the feasibility of installing electric vehicle charging points on our estates as part of our parking review and assess resident requests for new charging points
+investigate whether it is feasible to install electric vehicle charging points on our estates as part of the parking review.
+Assess requests from residents for new charging points.

 - Transport